 But happens when you’re not at those events?
 Or, what happens when those events are no longer around?

-For either situation, the theme of this post is to remember your business is more than the end product.
-In and of itself, the end product is just a “thing”.
+For either situation, this post’s theme is to remember your business is more than the end product.
+In and of itself, the end product is just a “thing.”

 Marketing Tip: Tell Your Unique Story